Tunisia holidays

 Tunisia offers a variety of beaches along its coastline.
 Hammamet Beach is known for its golden sand and Mediterranean waters.
 Sousse Beach provides a long coastline suitable for water activities.
 On Djerba Island, you'll find beaches with shallow waters that are popular with families.

-What are the best shopping options in Tunisia?
+Where are the best places to shop in Tunisia?

 Tunisia offers diverse shopping experiences.
 Medinas in cities like Tunis and Sousse feature traditional markets selling carpets, ceramics, and spices.
 Modern shopping centres near resorts provide familiar brands and local goods.
 For authentic souvenirs, look for olive wood carvings or colourful pottery in resort gift shops or nearby artisan markets.